cs1302uga/cs1302-ce14/README.md

 **CHECKPOINT**

-1. You may have noticed a `lib` subdirectory containing `cs1302-ce14.jar`.
-In your notes, list the contents of this JAR file.
+1. You may have noticed `cs1302-ce14.jar` in the `lib` subdirectory.
+In your notes, write down the command to list the contents as well as its output.

 1. Examine the [`ArrayUtility.sort`](http://cobweb.cs.uga.edu/~mec/cs1302/cs1302-ce14-api/cs1302/util/ArrayUtility.html#sort-T:A-)
    method overload in the `cs1302.util.ArrayUtility` API documentation.